begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## Introduction to some jBC syntax features

+### Note

+In examples presented here and below deleting and creation of temporary file called F.TEMP is often used, so if you have such file with something valuable in it in your current directory, backup it first.

+### Note 2

+OCONV() or FMT() with second parameter 'MCP' is often used; its only purpose is to convert FM, VM and SM delimiters to a printable form, e.g.:

+       V.ARRAY = 1 :@FM: 2 :@VM: 3 :@FM: 4 :@SM: 5
+       CRT FMT(V.ARRAY, 'MCP')                ;*   1^2]3^4\5

+### EXAMPLES

 To wrap a long line use a backslash:

        V.LINE = 'The report for the year ' :@FM: V.YEAR : ', prepared at ' \